chapel-lang/chapel/doc/rst/technotes/gpu.rst

 Memory Strategies
 ~~~~~~~~~~~~~~~~~

-Currently by default Chapel uses NVIDIA's unified memory feature to store data
+Currently by default Chapel uses unified memory feature to store data that is
-that is allocated on a GPU sublocale (i.e. ``here.gpus[0]``).
-Under unified
+allocated on a GPU sublocale (i.e. ``here.gpus[0]``).
+Under unified memory the
-memory the CUDA driver implicitly manages the migration of data to and from the
+CUDA driver implicitly manages the migration of data to and from the GPU as
-GPU as necessary.
+necessary.

 We provide an alternate memory allocation strategy that stores array data
 directly on the device and store other data on the host.
 There are multiple